 High quality Early Childhood Education and Care (ECEC) is an essential foundation for all children’s successful lifelong learning, social integration, and later employability.
 Disparities in access to quality education and increasing segregation in schools start at a young age.

-For more information visit www.toy4inclusion.eu
+For more information and materials visit www.toy4inclusion.eu

 Over the past two years (2017-2018), the project TOY for Inclusion (co-funded by the European Commission-DG Justice ‘Rights Equality and Citizenship programme’ and the Open Society Foundations) has been piloting an innovative approach to inclusive non-formal early childhood education and care in 7 European countries (Belgium, Croatia, Hungary, Italy, Latvia, Slovakia and Slovenia).